sleslein/sagarin-matchup/README.md

 # Overview

-This app pulls html data for football teams and uses it to predict which team will win.
+This app pulls html data for football teams from the Sagarin NFL Ratings and uses it to predict which team will win for any given week.

 ## Quick Start